 New access (interchange) locations will also be evaluated during the study.

-Currently, Central Florida Expressway Authority (CFX) is designing a segment of Poinciana Parkway that will terminate at CR 532 at the Polk County/Osceola County line.
-This PD&E Study will evaluate the extension of Poinciana Parkway on a new alignment from CR 532 to the I-4/SR 429 Interchange and additional improvements along SR 429 to Sinclair Road.
-This Poinciana Parkway Extension will tie into the I-4 interchange as developed by the I-4 Beyond the Ultimate approved PD&E study concept plans, including ramp connections to general use lanes.
+This Poinciana Parkway Extension will tie into the Interstate 4 (I-4) interchange as developed by the I-4 Beyond the Ultimate approved PD&E study concept plans, including ramp connections to general use lanes.
 Ramp connections to the I-4 Express Lanes will only be evaluated to the north, connecting to SR 429.

 The No-Build (No Action) alternative will also be analyzed and compared against the Build alternatives during the PD&E Study.